 JFI/FIRS Ph.D.
-Student Paper Award, Financial Intermediation Research Society (FIRS) Annual Conference 2023
+Student Paper Award, the Financial Intermediation Research Society (FIRS) Annual Conference 2023

 Best Ph.D.
-Paper Award, Future of Financial Information 2023 (BlackRock sponsored)
+Paper Award, Future of Financial Information 2023 at HEC (sponsored by BlackRock)

 Open banking allows loan applicants to easily share payment data with prospective lenders during loan applications.
-In theory, this could broaden credit access by reducing information asymmetry but may also lead to first-degree price discrimination by exploiting individuals’ preferences and behavioral traits.
-This paper studies the impact of open banking on borrowers and lends empirical support to the sizable benefits of data-sharing driven by improved inferences about borrower credit quality.
-Using granular loan application data from a leading German FinTech lender in consumer credit, I show that applicants with observably higher credit risk (with lower credit scores) are more likely to share data.
-Exploiting the variation of data sharing choice from observably similar applicants, I document that data sharing increases loan approval rates, reduces interest rates, and is associated with lower ex-post default rates.
-These findings are consistent with models of asymmetric information in which increased transparency and access to borrower data leads to a more efficient allocation of credit and reduced adverse selection.
+In theory, this could broaden credit access by reducing information asymmetry but may also lead to price discrimination that exploits individuals’ preferences and behavioral traits.
+This paper studies the impact of open banking on prospective borrowers and lends empirical support to the sizable benefits of data-sharing driven by improved inferences about borrower credit quality.
+Using loan application data from a leading German FinTech lender in consumer credit, I show that applicants with observably higher credit risk (with lower credit scores) are more likely to share data.
+By exploiting the variation of data sharing choices from observably similar applicants, I document that data sharing increases loan approval rates, reduces interest rates, and is associated with lower ex post default rates.
+These findings suggest that open banking can enhance credit allocation efficiency and reduce adverse selection.